-Pristiq withdrawal symptoms even when tapering slowly can be extremely hard to tolerate, and therefore need to be closely monitored.
-Some persons will have an easier time if tapering is done in an inpatient-style program that can offer enough support and adjunctive therapies to significantly reduce the discomfort that can otherwise accompany cessation.
+Pristiq withdrawal symptoms even when reducing the dosage slowly can be extremely hard to tolerate, and therefore need to be closely monitored.
+Some persons will have an easier time if gradual cessation is done in an inpatient-style program that can offer enough support and adjunctive therapies to significantly reduce the discomfort that can otherwise accompany cessation.

 Paresthesia, burning or prickling sensations on the skin8